Updated Mar 14, 2026§ For Everyday Items

 Both use the standard CR2032 coin cell battery, available at any pharmacy or convenience store for about $2.

 Chipolo rated the ONE Spot at 2 years of battery life.
-Apple rates the AirTag at about 1 year, though in my experience the actual life depends heavily on how often you trigger the speaker and how frequently the tracker communicates with nearby devices.
+Apple rates the AirTag at about 1 year, though actual life depends heavily on how often you trigger the speaker and how frequently the tracker communicates with nearby devices.

-Replacing the AirTag battery takes about 15 seconds: press and twist the stainless steel back, swap the battery, twist it shut.
-The ONE Spot requires a coin to pry open the back panel, which is slightly less elegant but still straightforward.
+Replacing the AirTag battery is quick: press and twist the stainless steel back, swap the battery, twist it shut.
+The ONE Spot requires a coin to pry open the back panel, which is slightly less elegant but still easy.

 Neither tracker requires a subscription.
 That’s a meaningful advantage over GPS-based alternatives like Tracki or dedicated GPS trackers that charge $5-25 per month.